Oxalis tuberosa: Cultivation

 Andean farmers, including the indigenous Quechua and Aymara people, cultivate numerous varieties of oca.
 Oca diversity may be described with respect to morphological characters, local cultivar names, or molecular markers.

+It was introduced to Europe in 1830 as a competitor to the potato, and to New Zealand as early as 1860.
+In New Zealand, oca has become a popular table vegetable and is called yams (although not a true yam).
+It is available in various colors, including yellow, orange, pink, apricot, and traditional red.